 Engineering Mechanics is a 10 credit point course within the Diploma of Engineering.
 The course is situated within the second trimester of the program.
 The Diploma of Engineering is designed to provide students with a pathway to: further university studies in Engineering and related degrees; or direct employment.

 Assumed Knowledge

 Students are required to have completed 1018ENG Engineering Science before undertaking this course.

 1.2 Teaching Team

-Your teacher can be contacted via the email system on the portal.
+Your teacher/s can be contacted via email as below: